Will-D-M/monster_shop_1911/README.md

 ## User Roles

 1. Visitor - this type of user is anonymously browsing our site and is not logged in
-1. Regular User - this user is registered and logged in to the application while performing their work; can place items in a cart and create an order
+2. Regular User - this user is registered and logged in to the application while performing their work; can place items in a cart and create an order
-1. Merchant Employee - this user works for a merchant.
+3. Merchant Employee - this user works for a merchant.
 They can fulfill orders on behalf of their merchant.
 They also have the same permissions as a regular user (adding items to a cart and checking out)
-3. Merchant Admin - this user works for a merchant, and has additional capabilities than regular employees, such as changing merchant info.
-3. Admin User - a registered user who has "superuser" access to all areas of the application; user is logged in to perform their work
+4. Admin User - a registered user who has "superuser" access to all areas of the application; user is logged in to perform their work

 ## Order Status